 Basketball is a thinking game but, as a coach, one of your major responsibilities is to take as many situations as possible out of thought processes and turn them into quick reactions requiring no thought at all.

 There’s something propelling about being up and outdoors, or in a field or on a court—some place away from home—at six in the morning.
 I used to think of it as “getting ahead” time.
 At six in the morning the streets in my little town were quiet.
 Often, it was still dark.
 But I was out there practicing and it felt good.

 Hydration is undervalued, but every great athlete knows they have to stay hydrated.
 Here’s the best way to tell if you are properly hydrated.

 Hey, why should you have to study geometry?
 You’ll never need that stuff.
 I’ve heard kids say that their fathers sold insurance and never once used geometry.
 Or their fathers built cars and they never once were asked about ancient history.
 Smugly, all sorts of kids say and think they will never again need some random stuff they are supposed to learn in school so they feel justified in passing it off and not bothering to learn it.

 THINK THE GAME

 Few athletes are overjoyed at the thought of conditioning.
 It’s tough.
 It’s demanding.
 It causes pain.
 But everyone has to do it.
 Conditioning is crucial to success in every sport.
 The best technique and the most ability won’t help you win if you are too tired to use them.
-Most everyone realizes this so I don’t plan to spend any more time on the obvious.
 To be a champion, get in great physical condition.